 Having dreams about losing items of great value to you, is particularly common.

-This could be losing something like a piece of jewellery, a wallet containing your cards, an artefact; or something of great importance to you such as your wedding ring or house papers.
+This could be losing something like a piece of jewelry, a wallet containing your cards, an artifact; or something of great importance to you such as your wedding ring or house papers.

 These are all signs that you’re stressed about losing grip on the important things in your life.

 These stress dreams signify that you have a lot going on in your life, which has caused you to lose sight of the important things.

 It could also mean you are worried about not giving your best output in certain areas of your life.